-There’s no cost and supplies are furnished (though occasionally, you might need to chip in $1.00 for a special project).
+There’s no cost and supplies are furnished (though occasionally, participants might need to chip in $1.00 for a special project).

 History of Fine HeArts Senior Art Group: